What is cold agglutinin disease?

 What is happening in my body?

 If you’re living with cold agglutinin disease, certain abnormal bone marrow cells produce autoantibodies against red blood cells (called cold agglutinins) that activate a part of your immune system known as the complement pathway.
-This activation results in ongoing, constant destruction of red blood cells (haemolysis).
-Even if you’re not continuously exposed to the cold, the ongoing haemolysis could lead to complications like anaemia, a lack of red blood cells or hemoglobin in the blood that can cause severe fatigue.
+This activation results in ongoing, constant destruction of red blood cells (hemolysis).
+Even if you’re not continuously exposed to the cold, the ongoing hemolysis could lead to complications like anemia, a lack of red blood cells or hemoglobin in the blood that can cause severe fatigue.

 When you have CAD and red blood cells are destroyed prematurely, they are not able to do the vital job of carrying oxygen throughout your body.
 If your organs and tissues don’t get enough oxygen, they can’t function normally—making you feel tired.